KARTHICKT24/CRYPTOGRAPHY/README.md

 # CRYPTOGRAPHY
 HILL CIPHER
 EX.
-NO: 1(C) AIM:
+NO: 1(C)

+## NAME : KARTHICK KISHORE T
+## REG NO : 212223220042
+## DATE : 27-03-2025

+## AIM:

  IMPLEMENTATION OF HILL CIPHER

-## To write a C program to implement the hill cipher substitution techniques.
+## To write a Python program to implement the hill cipher substitution techniques.

 ## DESCRIPTION: